What Is Gastroparesis?

-I attended a Women's Retreat at The Shambhala Mountain Center in Red Feather, Co.
-This is where I learned how to journal properly, do walking meditations and Yin Yoga.
-Yin Yoga is a very slow paced Yoga where you hold your poses for 2-5 minutes rather than a flow.
+I attended a women's retreat at the Shambhala Mountain Center in Red Feather, Co.
+This is where I learned how to journal properly and do walking meditations and yin yoga.
+Yin yoga is a very slow-paced yoga where you hold your poses for two to five minutes rather than a flow.

-Yin Yoga became my best outlet for the next couple of years, followed by meditation and breathing.
-In addition to daily prayer and a strong faith, my sanity remained intact due to this new part of my life.
+Yin yoga became my best outlet for the next couple of years, followed by meditation and breathing.
+In addition to daily prayer and strong faith, my sanity remained intact due to this new part of my life.

-In October 2013, I arrived at a 5-year remission.
+In October 2013, I arrived at a five-year remission.
 I had been tracking my flare-ups and for the past year, there were only two, but each one lasted 21-days.
 21 miserable days.
 But the good thing was that they were so spread apart that I had time to gain my weight back.

 One thing I learned: I would not trade a good meal for a small waist any day.